TorinoMeteo/fetch_station_data/README.md

 ### How to add a parser

-- add the 'type' condition in the `fetch.factory.parser_factory` function
+- add the the new format to the whitelist in the `fetch.factory.parser_factory` function
-- add a file in the `fetch.parsers` module implementing the `fetch.parsers.abstract.Parser` interface
+- add a file in the `fetch.parsers` module implementing the `fetch.parsers.abstract.Parser` interface (if the whitelist item is 'bla', the module should be 'bla.py' and the class 'BlaParser')